tomas-fryza/vhdl-course/lab1-gates/README.md

 ## Part 1: Vivado

-*[VHDL (VHSIC Hardware Description Language)](https://ieeexplore.ieee.org/document/8938196) is a programming language used to describe the behavior and structure of digital circuits.
+[VHDL (VHSIC Hardware Description Language)](https://ieeexplore.ieee.org/document/8938196) is a programming language used to describe the behavior and structure of digital circuits.
 The acronym VHSIC (Very High Speed Integrated Circuits) in the language's name comes from the U.S. government program that funded early work on the standard.
 VHDL is a formal notation intended for use in all phases of the creation of electronic systems.
-Since it is both machine and human readable, it supports the design, development, verification, synthesis, and testing of hardware designs; the communication of hardware design data; and the maintenance, modification, and procurement of hardware.*
+Since it is both machine and human readable, it supports the design, development, verification, synthesis, and testing of hardware designs; the communication of hardware design data; and the maintenance, modification, and procurement of hardware.

-   > IEEE standards for VHDL language:
+ > **Note:** IEEE standards for VHDL language:
  > * IEEE Std 1076-1987
  > * IEEE Std 1076-1993
  > * IEEE Std 1076-2002
  > * IEEE Std 1076-2008
  > * IEEE Std 1076-2019

-*[Vivado Design Suite](https://www.xilinx.com/products/design-tools/vivado.html) is a comprehensive design environment developed by Xilinx (AMD) for the design, analysis, and implementation of programmable logic devices, such as FPGAs (Field-Programmable Gate Arrays) and SoCs (System on Chips).
-It provides a set of tools and features for digital design, synthesis, simulation, and implementation of electronic systems.*
+[Vivado Design Suite](https://www.xilinx.com/products/design-tools/vivado.html) is a comprehensive design environment developed by Xilinx (AMD) for the design, analysis, and implementation of programmable logic devices, such as FPGAs (Field-Programmable Gate Arrays) and SoCs (System on Chips).
+It provides a set of tools and features for digital design, synthesis, simulation, and implementation of electronic systems.

 1. Run Vivado and create a new project: